Elango-Sagravia/geo-politics/outstatic/content/policies/privacy-policy.md

 As a resident of the EEA, you have the following data protection rights:

-- **The right to access**, update, or to delete the information we have on you.
+- **The right to access, update, or to delete the information we have on you**.
 - **The right of rectification**.
 You have the right to have your information rectified if that information is inaccurate or incomplete.
 - **The right to object**.
 You have the right to object to our processing of your Personal Data.
 - **The right of restriction**.
 You have the right to request that we restrict the processing of your personal information.